What Is a LeRobot Dataset? Record, Visualize, and Train

 Matching action and state data

 One of the most important steps is checking the link between actions and states.
 In a LeRobot dataset, an "action" is what the robot was told to do.
 A "state" is where the robot actually was.
 If these do not match, the model will learn the wrong lessons.
-You should watch for drift or lag between the command and the response.
-Proper data structure allows for temporal windowing.
-This helps you see the current frame and old frames at the same time.
+Watch for drift or lag between the command and the response.
+Proper data structure allows for temporal windowing, which helps you see the current frame and old frames at the same time.

 Finding and removing bad data

 Not every recording is a "win" for your model.
-You should use the visualizer to find bad episodes where the robot failed to reach the goal.
+Use the visualizer to find bad episodes where the robot failed to reach the goal.
 Including too many failures can lower how well your final model works.
-The visualizer makes it easy to flag these files for removal or editing LeRobot datasets before training.
-This process ensures that your training set only contains high-quality examples of the tasks you want the robot to master.
+The visualizer makes it easy to flag these files for removal or editing before training, so your training set only contains high-quality examples of the tasks you want the robot to master.

-You should also look for outliers that do not represent normal robot behavior.
-This might include random spikes in sensor data or sudden jumps in the video feed.
+You should also look for outliers that do not represent normal robot behavior — random spikes in sensor data or sudden jumps in the video feed.
 By cleaning your data now, you save time during the training and test phases.
-Keeping your dataset clean leads to top results in both sim and real-world robot tasks.
-Using a clean and well-vetted set of data is the best way to get reliable results from your robot learning project.
+A clean, well-vetted set of data is the best way to get reliable results in both sim and real-world robot tasks.

 Flag and remove episodes where the robot did not reach its target.